 And to help get an idea of how much I charge for a custom, sustainably made wedding cake, click here for some pricing info.

-There are also some price examples in our wedding gallery.
+There are also some price examples in my wedding gallery.
 Have a browse and hover for more information.
 Happy cake planning folks!
 Give me a follow on Instagram for more wedding planning tips!
 Tash X